common-workflow-language/user_guide/_episodes/09-array-inputs.md

 `type: array`."
 - "The appearance of array parameters on the command line differs depending on with the `inputBinding` field is provided in the description."
-- "Use the `itemSeperator` field to control concatenatation of array parameters."
+- "Use the `itemSeparator` field to control concatenatation of array parameters."
 ---
 It is easy to add arrays of input parameters represented to the command